yarnpkg/website/en/docs/cli/owner.md

 ### What is a package owner? <a class="toc" id="toc-what-is-a-package-owner" href="#toc-what-is-a-package-owner"></a>

-An package "owner" in the registry is a user that has access to make changes to a package.
+A package "owner" in the registry is a user that has access to make changes to a package.
 A single package can have as many owners as you want.

 Owners have permission to do the following tasks: